Frenching the Bully

-Frenching the Bully is the debut studio album by Seattle punk rock band the Gits.
-It was originally released as a 12-track album on C/Z Records in 1992 and was later reissued in 2003 with bonus tracks and different cover art on the Broken Rekids label.
-It was reissued again in 2025 by Sub Pop.
+Frenching the Bully is the debut studio album by the American punk rock band The Gits, released on November 25, 1992, through C/Z Records.
+It was reissued on June 17, 2003, through Broken Rekids with bonus tracks and different cover art, followed by a second reissue, remastered by Jack Endino, on January 31, 2025, through Sub Pop.

 Reception

 The River Cities' Reader called it "A stunning document of the talent ... [of] singer Mia Zapata ...
 She sings with such conviction, ferocity, and expressiveness that the lyrics become irrelevant.
 The band becomes irrelevant."
 William Athey of The Forum was positive, writing that the band "demonstrate too much dexterity with their instruments to fall into a stereotypical thrash classification," and of Zapata's vocals notes, "when things slow down she gets an engaging quaver in her voice."
 It was selected by Russ Rankin as a top 10 favorite album.